hashicorp/terraform-aws-vault/modules/run-vault/README.md

 * `user` (optional): The user to run Vault as.
 Default is to use the owner of `config-dir`.
 * `skip-vault-config` (optional): If this flag is set, don't generate a Vault configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-vault`.
-* `--enable-s3-backend` (optional): If this flag is set, an S3 backend will be enabled in addition to the HA Consul backend.
+* `--enable-s3-backend` (optional): Cannot be set with `--enable-dynamo`.
+If this flag is set, an S3 backend will be enabled in addition to the HA Consul backend.
 * `--s3-bucket` (optional): Specifies the S3 bucket to use to store Vault data.
 Only used if `--enable-s3-backend` is set.
 * `--s3-bucket-region` (optional): Specifies the AWS region where `--s3-bucket` lives.
 Only used if `--enable-s3-backend` is set.
+* `--enable-dynamo` (optional): Cannot be set with `--enable-s3-backend`.
+If this flag is set, a DynamoDB backend will be enabled.
+Consul will __NOT__ be enabled as a backend.
+* `--dynamo-table` (optional): Specifies the DynamoDB table to use to store Vault data.
+Only used if `--enable-dynamo` is set.
+* `--dynamo-region` (optional): Specifies the AWS region where `--dynamo-table` lives.
+Only used if `--enable-dynamo` is set.

 Example: